-The Big Snow Mountain Ripe Pu’er is a fine example of post-fermentation.
-In the world of Pu’er tea, this is the process of simulated ageing.
+The Big Snow Mountain Ripe Pu’er is a fine example of post-fermented tea.
+In the world of Pu’er, this is the process of simulated ageing.

 This process gives the tea its vintage-like characteristics (mellow and smooth taste, dark leaves).
 It also has distinct aromas of wet soil and mushrooms and a berry-like aroma.
 Later steepings reveal subtle honey flavours.

 The wrapper is not date-stamped.
 China’s food and beverage regulators did not require date-stamping of Pu’er cakes until late 2005-early 2006.

 Brewing & Enjoying BIG SNOWY MOUNTAIN 2005 Ripe Pu’er

 Pu’er tea has long been recognized in China as a digestive aid, and may also assist in the reduction of cholesterol levels.

 - Chip off four grams from this ripe Pu’er cake.
 Add more leaves for a stronger brew

 - Brew at boiling point with 125 ml filtered water and discard (the “first wash”)

 - Drain the leaves and retain in the pot

 - Steep again for five seconds, and allow the tea’s full flavours to start developing